calvinmetcalf/intercal/README.txt

 flex.)
 If your build fails at link time because yyrestart is not defined, comment out the define of USE_YYRESTART.

+I have also come across lexes whose default limits for various things aren't high enough to handle INTERCAL's various lexing conundrums.
+In this case, pay attention to the error messages they give you, and alter the source file src/lexer.l accordingly.

 If you are using gcc in an non-ANSI environment, such as SunOS, it is strongly recommended that you add "-Wno-unused -Wimplicit" to the gcc command in the makefile.
 If you are in an ANSI environment and are using the current versions